SpaceX is about to attempt its most ambitious Starship test flight yet. Here’s what to know

 (CNN) — SpaceX is set to launch the latest test flight of Starship, the most powerful rocket system ever constructed, which could one day be used to carry humans to the moon and Mars.

-Liftoff of the Super Heavy rocket booster, topped with the uncrewed Starship spacecraft, is expected to occur during a 30-minute launch window that opens at 8 a.m.
+Liftoff of the Super Heavy rocket booster, topped with the uncrewed Starship spacecraft, is expected to occur during a 30-minute launch window that opened at 8 a.m.
 ET from SpaceX’s Starbase facility in Boca Chica, Texas.
+SpaceX said in a Sunday morning update it was targeting liftoff at 8:25 a.m.
+ET (7:25 a.m.
+CT).

+The launch will stream live on X, the social media site formerly known as Twitter.

 For the first time, this demonstration mission is aiming to include an ambitious attempt to manuever the 232-foot-tall (71-meter) rocket booster to a gargantuan landing structure after it burns through most of its fuel and breaks away from the upper Starship spacecraft.
 The Super Heavy will potentially be caught midair with a pair of massive metal pincers, which SpaceX calls “chopsticks.”